 In vitro studies are not enough

 We sometimes need to be careful with scientific findings.
-It’s very common that media or even spokespeople in the scientific community mention in vitro (culture dish) studies and findings using animal models as a final answer to a certain disease.
+It’s very common for media or even spokespeople in the scientific community to mention in vitro (culture dish) studies and findings using animal models as a final answer to a certain disease.
 But remember, these findings are still very preliminary.
 In vitro studies are very important as a starting point.
 They teach us stuff.
-However, they cannot tell you what the result would be in an entire organism, in the context of all the other tissues and chemical or biological processes in our bodies.
-This homeostasis, the tendency of a system, especially the physiological system of higher animals, to maintain internal stability, owing to the coordinated response of its parts to any situation or stimulus that would tend to disturb its normal condition or function (www.dictionary.com), is impossible to observe in a culture dish.
+However, they cannot tell you what the result would be in an entire organism in the context of all the other tissues and chemical or biological processes in our bodies.
+This homeostasis, or the tendency of a system, especially the physiological system of higher animals, to maintain internal stability, owing to the coordinated response of its parts to any situation or stimulus that would tend to disturb its normal condition or function (www.dictionary.com), is impossible to observe in a culture dish.

 Animal models and gene-dropping are not enough

 Animal models are another example of preliminary results that we love referring to when published.
 Mouse studies are the most common ones.
 Animal models are crucial in research to find new knowledge and treatments.
 However, only a few findings in animal models can be directly translated into humans.
 We cannot make conclusions based on animal studies alone.
 We need more than that.

 This is why clinical trials are so important.
 We need to understand how the findings hold up in humans.
 Let’s repeat and be clear; animal models like mice, rats, fruit flies, and fish are important to use in science.
 They contribute significantly to the development of our biological understanding and the development of treatments.
 The only thing I’m saying is that we cannot stop there.